Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Our chosen VPNs bypassed Disney Plus’ geo-restrictions consistently, avoiding error codes and delivering a flawless streaming experience.

-Use the table below to compare our three recommended VPNs based on unblocking capabilities, international speeds, cheapest monthly price, and more.
+Use the table below to compare our recommended VPNs based on their test ratings, free trial options, and cheapest pricing plan:

 Surfshark has been our top choice for Disney+ since the streaming service launched.
-What puts the VPN in top spot is the fact that it unblocks Disney+ on every server in its network.
+What puts the VPN above all the rest is the fact that it unblocks Disney+ on every server we tested.

-We easily bypassed the content platform’s geo-blocks at every attempt and, for instance, accessed the UK Star content hub from the United States with ease.
+We easily bypassed the content platform’s geo-blocks at every attempt, unlocking the UK’s Star content hub or Mexico’s ESPN live feeds without issues.

-No matter which Surfshark server we connected to, we experienced very good picture quality.
+No matter which Surfshark server location we connected to, we quickly accessed the local Disney+ catalogs and streamed videos at a very high resolution.

-All the content we watched was buffer-free and with no instances of lag or low resolution, which we did encounter with slower VPN services, like VPNUnlimited.
+All the content we watched was buffer-free and with no instances of lag or low resolution, which we did encounter with several slower VPNs, like CyberGhost.

 Unlike ExpressVPN, Surfshark doesn’t have a device limit, which means you can use the VPN on as many devices as you want using the same account details.